christiantbrown/backupforOOSE/README.md

-This is a crappy vanilla HTML UI for Team E OOSE project if our react project doesn't work
+This is a crappy vanilla HTML UI for Team E OOSE project if our react project doesn't work<br>

+This only works in Chrome